pronovic/smartapp-sensortrack/README.md

 everything you need to actually create and install the SmartApp in the SmartThings infrastructure.

-First, make sure that you have a console window open.
+First, make sure that the webserver is running and that you have a console window open.
 Watch the SmartApp logs with `journalctl`, as described above.

 Next, log into the [Developer Workspace](https://smartthings.developer.samsung.com/workspace/) with your Samsung Account credentials.
 Once there: